Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

    "description_html","string","Live thread description as HTML."
    "resources","string","The sidebar text in markdown."
    "resources_html","string","The sidebar text in HTML."
    "websocket_url","string","Websocket URL.
-Connect to this to stream live updates."
+Connect to this websocket to stream live updates."
    "state","string","`live` if active, `complete` if closed."
    "nsfw","boolean","Is live thread marked as NSFW."
    "is_announcement","boolean",""